Seally/yastm/README.md

    * The CMake script uses the `VCPKG_ROOT` environment variable to locate Vcpkg.
 Make sure this is set before starting your IDE.
 You may need to kill and restart `explorer.exe` for this to apply properly.
-   * The build configuration is currently set up to use MSVS 14.2 (from VS2019) as the compiler so to replicate the build you'll need to also install that version of the compiler from the installer if you're using VS2022.
+   * The build configuration is currently set up to use MSVC 14.2 (from VS2019) as the compiler so to replicate the build you'll need to also install that version of the compiler from the installer if you're using VS2022.
 2. Clone the project _and_ its submodules using